 The Excellence in Teaching Awards celebrate outstanding instruction in psychological science.
 We recognize those instructors whose teaching evaluations reflect the most exceptional in the Department of Psychology.

-Honorees (from left): Dr. Wendy Quinton (Faculty), Dr. Cheryl Kondrak (Adjunct Faculty), and Craig Brinkman (Graduate Student Instructor)
+Honorees (from left): Dr. Shira Gabriel (Faculty), Dr. Janine Boland (Adjunct Instructor), and Abigail Cheesman (Graduate Student Instructor)

 We are also incredibly proud of our faculty who have received recognition in the form of elected office, journal editorship, fellowship in professional societies, and other honors!